Trust-KP/TRUST/Framework/WhatIf/Whatif-Number-Distinction-RH.md

 The answers, under this framework, are not numerical — they are structural.
 And structural answers are more durable than analytic ones, because they locate the constraint rather than merely describing the output.

+CHANGE 1 — Add after Section 1.3

+1.4 Domain Separation: n-space and s-space

+This paper separates two domains.

+Primes live in n-space: the integer / generative domain.

+Zeros live in s-space: the complex / cancellation domain.

+The Euler product is the bridge between them.

+Therefore, primes should be interpreted as irreducible generators of the zeta phase structure, not as zero-events or crossings in the same space as zeros.

 ---

 ## 2. Number as Formalised Distinction